goramartin/master-thesis/docs/papers/class-importance/01-car-rank-identifying-potentially-important-concepts-and-relation-in-ontology.md

  - aktiverank
 To obtain results they asked people to rank the concepts -> get the top 20 from the given ontology.
 The CarRank and aktive rank did a good job.

+## My comments

+It is hard to say it is importance to my use case, since defining importance in the Wikidata could be error prone thanks to a lot of semantic and structural errors.
+While keeping in mind, that searching is based on query - one might say - that the number of edges on the concept, does not mean entirely, that it is somewhat worse or better from the search point of view.